sparkflows/sparkflows-docs/docs/operations/installing-mysql.rst

 Reset the MySQL Root Password
 -------------------------------

-If you forget your root MySQL password, it can be reset.
+If you forget your root MySQL password, it can be reset by following the below steps.

-* Stop the current MySQL server instance
+* Stop the current MySQL server instance.

 Stop the current MySQL server instance, then restart it with an option to not ask for a password::